Steel versus Aluminum Weight, Strength, Cost, Malleability Comparison

 Corrosion Resistance of Steel and Aluminum

-Strength & Malleability of Steel vs Aluminum
+Strength & Malleability of Stainless Steel vs Aluminum

 Aluminum is a very desirable metal because it is more malleable and elastic than steel.
 Aluminum can go places and create shapes that steel cannot, often forming deeper or more intricate spinnings.
 Especially for parts with deep and straight walls, aluminum is the material of choice.
 Steel is a very tough and resilient metal but cannot generally be pushed to the same extreme dimensional limits as aluminum without cracking or ripping during the spinning process.